ryandurkoske/Usability-Testing-Introduction/README.md

 ## Get started!

-1. Go to the I-am-a-project-in-becoming  repository: [HERE](https://github.com/pitt-fuego/I-am-a-project-in-becoming)
+1. Go to the Usability-Studies-Introduction repository: [HERE](https://github.com/sjquigley/Usability-Testing-Introduction)

 2. Click "Code" then "Download ZIP" to your local computer.